Do you know that the most powerful way to write accomplishments for your resume is to quantify them?

 (BTW, see more here on how to write “million” on your resume.)

-In looking at the rest of this resume, I could see that Year Six revenue was 83% higher than Year One revenue.
+Looking at the rest of that resume, I could see that Year 6 revenue was 83% higher than Year 1 revenue.

-So I did the math and found out that this equated to 10% average annual revenue growth.
+So I did the math and found that equated to a 10% compound annual growth rate.

-Thus, the accomplishment statement would be stronger if phrased like this:
+Thus, the accomplishment statement would be accurate if phrased like this:

 Or like this: